2025–26 Aberdeen F.C. season

-The 2025–26 Aberdeen F.C. season will be Aberdeen's 112th season in the top flight of Scottish football and the thirteenth in the Scottish Premiership.
-Aberdeen will also compete in the League Cup and the Scottish Cup.
+The 2025–26 Aberdeen F.C. season was Aberdeen's 112th season in the top flight of Scottish football and the thirteenth in the Scottish Premiership.
+Aberdeen also competed in the League Cup and the Scottish Cup.
 They participated in qualifying for the UEFA Europa League having won the Scottish Cup.
-However, they will compete in the Group phase of the Conference League.
+However, they competed in the Group phase of the Conference League and finished in 35th place and lost in the Scottish Cup to Dunfermline Athletic.

 Summary

 May

 On 15 May 2025, Australian winger Nicolas Milanovic signed for an undisclosed fee, reported to be the highest in Western Sydney Wanderers history.
 Topi Keskinen was named in the Finland U21 squad for the UEFA European U21 Championships.
 On 29 May, the club announced the departures of players Jack MacKenzie who joined Plymouth Argyle, Ross Doohan, Tom Ritchie, Jamie McGrath who signed a pre-contract with fellow Premiership side Hibernian, youth players Blair McKenzie, Evan Towler, Victor Enem and Fraser Mackie.
 All players on loan returned to their respective clubs.
 On 30 May, Australian goalkeeper Nick Suman signed on a free after being released by League One side Cove.